-It is recommended but not required to take the Adult Attachment Interview (AAI) before you start the IPF.
-The AAI is a semi-structured interview that takes about an hour to administer.
 The interview triggers the client’s ‘attachment mechanism’ by asking the client questions about childhood attachment situations.
-The responses are then coded for patterns that place the client into one or a combination of attachment styles (secure, dismissing, preoccupied, unresolved/disorganized).
+The responses are then coded for patterns that place the client into one or a combination of attachment styles (secure, dismissing, preoccupied, disorganized, unresolved).

 The interview it self takes between 60 and 90 minutes.
 The scoring is detailed and takes another two to three hours to render.
 It takes a comprehensive look at childhood experiences in terms of the caregiver’s level of: